-- 1. The student workload is 120, 180 or 240 ECTS for a two, three or four-year PhD programme respectively.
+- 1. The student workload (thesis and courses) is 120, 180 or 240 ECTS for a two, three or four-year PhD programme respectively.
 In certain cases, the Board of Examiners may agree to deviate from this rule. - 2.
-The PhD programme referred to in Article 3.3.1 includes the teaching programme described in the TSP, with a student workload of 15, 22 or 30 ECTS (or more if necessary). - 3.
-The student workload is expressed in whole ECTS credits.
+The PhD programme referred to in Article 3.3.1 includes the teaching programme described in the TSP, with a student workload of 30 ECTS (or more if necessary). - 3.
+The student workload is expressed in whole ECTS credit points.

-Section 4 - Final assessment of the degree programme, general provisions
+Section 4 - Assessment of the PhD programme, general provisions